-- a CGT event happens to an asset acquired before 11.45am (by legal time in the ACT) on 21 September 1999, and - the asset was owned for 12 months or more.
+- a CGT event happens to an asset acquired before 11.45am AEST on 21 September 1999, and - the asset was owned for 12 months or more.

 Indexation is not available for assets for which capital gains and capital losses are disregarded; for a list of such assets, see Depreciating asset used for a non-taxable purpose on page 20.